 - is the property likely to flood in heavy rain?

-See examples of legal documents required for a property sale.
-Your lawyer should address these with you.
+Here are some examples of legal documents required for a property sale.
+Your lawyer should cover these with you.

 You might also like: